-r.
-Use of Restricted/Unrestricted Net Position
+- project or other purpose. - r.
+Use of Restricted/Unrestricted Net Position s.
+Use of Estimates

 When an expense is incurred for purposes of which both restricted and unrestricted resources are available, LAX's policy is to apply restricted resources first.